trueagi-io/hyperon-experimental/CONTRIBUTING.md

 ### General

-If you want to leave some reminder in code, for example to fix somthing later, you can do it by two ways.
+If you want to leave some reminder in code, for example to fix something later, you can do it by two ways.
 Add a comment starting with `FIXME` to mark something which should be done before the PR is merged.
 Add a comment starting with `TODO` to mark the improvement which can be postponed and done later by a separate PR.